 The KITION PLANETARIUM & OBSERVATORY is the Cyprus National Coordinator for the UNITED NATIONS WORLD SPACE WEEK.

 World Space Week is a UN declared celebration of space held annually, every October 4 to 10.
-It is the largest space event on Earth, with over 8,000 events reported in 2020 and held in 96 countries.
+It is the largest space event on Earth.
+More than 6,418 events, in 96 nations were achieved in 2021, whcih was a record.
 These events are organized by thousands of organizations, including space agencies, aerospace companies, astronomy clubs and museums.